toasterofbread/spmp/README.md

 <img align="right" width="20%" src="readme/screenshot_2.png">

-## Key features

-#### Metadata
+# Features
 - Edit song, artist, and playlist titles
 - Set separate languages for app UI and metadata like song titles

-#### QOL
+- In-app YouTube Music login
+- Display time-synchronised lyrics from [PetitLyrics](https://petitlyrics.com/)
+    - Timed lyrics are displayed in a toggleable bar above every app page
+    - Furigana (readings) display above Japanese kanji within lyrics
+- Select multiple songs for batch actions on any screen
 - Pin any song, playlist, album, or artist to the top of the main page
-- Download songs for offline playback
-- Select multiple songs/artists/playlists from any screen to perform general or context-specific actions (ex. shuffle just part of the queue)
-- When adding a song to the queue from the long press menu, a specific position can be selected and songs are placed in the order you add them by default

-#### Connectivity
-- In-app YouTube Music login for feed personalisation and interaction
-- Customisable Discord rich presence (with image support) using [KizzyRPC](https://github.com/dead8309/KizzyRPC)
+- Customisable Discord rich presence

-#### Lyrics
-- Display lyrics from [PetitLyrics](https://petitlyrics.com/), with timed lyrics support
-- Timed lyrics are displayed in a toggleable bar above every UI page in the app
-- Show furigana for Japanese kanji within lyrics using [Kuromoji](https://github.com/atilika/kuromoji)
+- Easily insert songs at any position in the queue

 ##### And more (see [the wiki](https://github.com/toasterofbread/spmp/wiki) for a ~~full~~ more complete list of features)

-## Planned features
-- Full offline functionality
-- ...?

 <details open>
     <summary><h2>Screenshots</h2></summary>